lucky20511/Algorithms/question-list.md

 4. Palindrome Number -- Based on the definition

-5. Counting Bits -- Observation of Regularity
+5. Counting Bits -- Observation of Regularity and Find out the Reused place